itTrident/terraform-gcp-cloudrun-filestore/README.md

     null_resource.name
   ]
   ```

+### Module output:

+  - We can get the following output from the modules.
+      * google_cloud_run_v2_service
+         - URL:
+            - we can get the cloud run url (module.cloud-runV2.url)
+      * google_filestore_instance
+         - nfs-endpoint
+            - We can get the filestore endpoint (module.filestore.nfs_mount_point)
+      * google_vpc_access_connector
+         - Connector self_link
+            - We can get the serverless vpc access connector self_link(module.serverless-vpc-access-connector.self_link)

   ## Build the Docker Image:
   - Once run the Terraform module it will setup the VPC connector, Filestore, and Cloud Run.
 Then, you get the filestore nfs mount ip with share file (like ip:/fileshare).